suusanp/stealth-health/m5/prototype.md

 #### What Type of Data We Collect and How It Is Organized

 In our application, user data is categorized into three distinct types: Sensitive Data, Daily Data, and User Preferences and Goals.
 We also incorporate user consent flags for data collection and offer customizable data retention periods.
-In our application, user data is categorized into three distinct types: Sensitive Data, Daily Data, and User Preferences and Goals.
-We also incorporate user consent flags for data collection and offer customizable data retention periods.

 - **Sensitive Data**: Securely stored using Expo's `SecureStore` and encrypted with `Crypto`, this category includes:
   - Age Range (e.g., "18-29", "30-39", etc.)